mbello/memory-tempfile/README.md

 The only other hardcoded constant MEM_BASED_FS=['tmpfs', 'ramfs'] will not be used at all if you pass your own 'filesystem_types' argument.
 By the way, if you wish to add other file system types, you must match what Linux uses in /proc/self/mountinfo (at the 9th column).

+# Requirements

+- Python 3
+- Works only on Linux
+- Compatible with chroot and/or namespaces, needs access to /proc/self/mountinfo

 # Usage